sparkly-games/main-site/README.md

 ## 💬 Support / Contact

 If you have questions, suggestions, or just want to say hi, feel free to open an issue or reach out through the <a href="https://github.com/orgs/sparkly-games/discussions">Discussions.</a>

+I might not respond, so don't expect much.